S1M0N38/llm-fingerprint/README.md

 ## Requirements

 - Python 3.12+
-- OpenAI-compatible API endpoints (`/chat/completions`)
+- OpenAI-compatible API endpoints (`/chat/completions` and `/embeddings`)
-- Access to ChromaDB capable of running Sentence Transformer models (locally or hosted)
+- Access to ChromaDB (locally or hosted)

 ## Contributing

-This research project is still in its early stages, and I welcome any feedback, suggestions, and contributions!
+This toy/research project is still in its early stages, and I welcome any feedback, suggestions, and contributions!
 If you're interested in discussing ideas or have questions about the approach, please start a conversation in [GitHub Discussions](https://github.com/S1M0N38/llm-fingerprint/discussions).

 For detailed information on setting up your development environment, understanding the project structure, and the contribution workflow, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).